 An investment in our Series A Preferred Stock involves a number of risks.
-Before making an investment decision to purchase our Series A Preferred Stock, you should carefully consider all of the risks described in this prospectus supplement and the risks described under "Risk Factors" beginning on page 3 of the accompanying prospectus, as well as the other information contained in, or incorporated by reference into, this prospectus supplement or the accompanying prospectus.
+Before making an investment decision to purchase our Series A Preferred Stock, you should carefully consider all of the risks described in this prospectus supplement and the risks described under "Risk Factors" beginning on page 4 of the accompanying prospectus, as well as the other information contained in, or incorporated by reference into, this prospectus supplement or the accompanying prospectus.
 If any of these risks actually occurs, our business, financial condition and results of operations could be materially adversely affected.
 If this were to occur, the value of our Series A Preferred Stock could decline significantly and you may lose all or part of your investment.

-The Series A Preferred Stock is a new issuance and does not have an established trading market, which may negatively affect its market value and your ability to transfer or sell your shares; the Series A Preferred Stock has no stated maturity date.
+An established trading market for shares of the Series A Preferred Stock has only recently developed and there is no guarantee that it will be sustained, which may negatively affect the market value of, or your ability to transfer or sell, your shares; the Series A Preferred Stock has no stated maturity date.

-The shares of Series A Preferred Stock are a new issue of securities with no established trading market.
-Since the securities have no stated maturity date, investors seeking liquidity will be limited to selling their shares in the secondary market.
-We intend to apply to list the Series A Preferred Stock on the NYSE under the symbol "MFA PrA."
-We expect that trading will commence within 30 days after the initial delivery of the Series A Preferred Stock.
-An active trading market on the NYSE for the shares of Series A Preferred Stock, however, may not develop or, even if it develops, may not last, in which case the trading price of the shares of Series A Preferred Stock could be adversely affected and your ability to transfer your shares of Series A Preferred Stock will be limited.
-We have been advised by the underwriters that they intend to make a market in the Series A Preferred Stock, but they are not obligated to do so and may discontinue market-making at any time without notice.
+Since the shares of Series A Preferred Stock have no stated maturity date, investors seeking liquidity will be limited to selling their shares in the secondary market.
+An established trading market for shares of the Series A Preferred Stock has only recently developed and it may not last, in which case the trading price of the shares of Series A Preferred Stock could be adversely affected and your ability to transfer your shares of Series A Preferred Stock will be limited.
+We have been advised by the underwriters that they currently make a market in the Series A Preferred Stock and intend to continue to make a market in the Series A Preferred Stock, but they are not obligated to do so and may discontinue market-making at any time without notice.